1. Home>

 Vosotras / Vosotrossugerísyou (plural) suggest

-Ellas / Ellos / Ustedessugieren they suggest, you (plural formal) suggest
+Ellas / Ellos / Ustedessugieren they suggest

 The red dot () above denotes an irregular conjugation.